IMPROVING PERFORMANCE EVALUATIONS

 • The Peter Principle.
 The person was moved into a new role (whether through hiring, transfer, or promotion) for which they lack the requisite skills or training.
 They have the desire, but not yet the ability.
 Whose fault is that?

-Even though there are other difficulties associated with the traditional performance appraisal process, 75% of small to mid-sized companies still do them.
-What should we do instead?
-Here are a few points to consider:
+Even though there are other difficulties associated with the traditional performance appraisal process, many small to mid-sized companies still conduct them.
+If you want practical resources on managing staff and responsibilities, see CompleteMarkets.

 1. Make sure you have crystal clarity about what constitutes good performance - in terms of quality and quantity.